-One complains passionately about the bad screenwriting the series has shown so far, and another one that doesn’t care too much about it.
+One faction complains passionately about the bad screenwriting the series has shown, and another doesn’t care too much about it.

-Since she is not the spontaneous type and has already been checking her feed for a fair amount of time, she suppresses her impulse to comment.
+Since she is not spontaneous and has already been checking her feed for a fair amount of time, she suppresses her impulse to comment.

-She decides to come back later to enter the discussion defending the faction who likes the series so far.
+She decides to return later to enter the discussion defending the faction that likes the series so far.